QuentinRougemont/genome_assembly/README.md

 # More details

-## 1 - Assembly of HiFi data
+## 1 - Assembly of HiFi data (diploid case)

-run the scripts located in 01-scripts sequentially from scripts 01 to 11 to obtain an assembly and assess quality
+run the scripts with option like so:
+`./FlowAssembly.sh -g path/to/raw_hifi/species.bam -s 400 -a hifiasm -d insecta_odb10 -T NO -p heliconius1 -p   2>&| tee logHeliconus1 `

-##	Step by Step guide :
+##	What this does ?
+A Step by Step guide :

+ * **1. Extract HiFi data

+    code : `01_extractHifi.sh`

+    Will simply extract Q20 data and convert into fastq.gz from the raw bam

+    On the fly we compute GC% and sequence length to make a histogram of each (code : `01_scripts/Rscripts/plot_len_gc.R`)

+    TO DO: insert example histogram here

- * **1. look at kmer distribution, genome length, and heterozygosity with GenomeScope**
+ * **2. look at kmer distribution, genome length, and heterozygosity with GenomeScope**

 This step will help understand the data and optimize parameters for hifiasm assembly

-see  `01.scripts/01.jellyfish_and_genomescope.sh`
+code  `01.scripts/04_jellyfish.sh`

 here are some details: